 What Is a Venture Capitalist?

 A venture capital firm is an institution that typically takes money from outside investors and invests it directly into high-growth companies for equity.
-The largest benefit of venture capital is that it can provide millions in funding.
+The largest benefit of venture capital is that it can provide millions in startup funding.
 However, the drawback is that the venture capital firm also takes significant equity in the company.

 Angel Investor vs Venture Capitalist Comparison